Tax Benefits for Military Personnel

 Home Sale Exclusion: Suspension of 5-Year Ownership and Use Test

 Military personnel can exclude gain on their home just like anyone else, up to $250,000 for individuals or $500,000 for a couple filing jointly.
 However, the 5-year ownership test can be suspended during qualified official extended duty.
 The taxpayer is still required to live in the residence for at least 2 years, but the 5-year test for owning the home immediately before the sale and living in it for at least 2 of those years can be extended to include the time on qualified official extended duty.
-So if you lived in your own home for 4 years before entering active duty, then went on extended duty for 6 years, meanwhile renting out your residence, then returned home, but sold your old residence for a new residence, then you would still qualify for the home gain exclusion, even though you did not live in your home for 2 of the 5 years previous to the sale.
+So if you lived in your own home for 4 years before entering active duty, then went on extended duty for 6 years, meanwhile renting out your residence, then returned home, but sold your old residence for a new residence, then you would still qualify for the home gain exclusion, even though you did not live in your home for 2 of the 5 years before the sale.

 Tax Forgiveness Due To Death Attributed to Combat